Hassan Naboulsi

 President

-• Organized tech conferences with 100+ attendees, featuring speakers from Google
+• Organized technical conferences with 100+ attendees featuring speakers from Google and other tech companies

 Steel City Codes